Doing Business in Libya

 - The second city: Benghazi (Cyrenaica region)

-- Neighbor countries: Algeria, Chad, Egypt, Niger, Sudan,
+- Neighbour countries: Algeria, Chad, Egypt, Niger, Sudan, and Tunisia

-- Area: 1.8 million Km² (the fourth-largest African country)
+- Area: 1.8 million square kilometres (the fourth-largest African country)

 - Libyan Population: 6.2 millions of people